jtvandijk/pg-polygon-merge-repo/README.md

     ./fn_merge_pg_polygons server --config="config_example.txt"

 #### Output
-The final output is a new table table in your Postgres/PostGIS database that contains the merged polygons, all of which will have at least the desired mimimum value for the variable of interest that was specified.
+The final output is a new table table in your Postgres/PostGIS database that contains the merged polygons, all of which will have at least the desired minimum value for the variable of interest that was specified.

 #### Dependencies
 * __psql__